Marcus Semien Player Props: Rangers vs. Royals

-On Tuesday, Marcus Semien (on the back of going 1-for-3 with a home run and an RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 7:40 PM ET.
+On Wednesday, Marcus Semien (.317 batting average in his past 10 games, with four doubles, three home runs, five walks and 13 RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Royals.
+In his last game, he collected three RBI (going 2-for-3 with a home run and two walks) against the Royals.

 Marcus Semien Game Info & Props vs. the Royals